benl95/progressive-web-apps-2021/README.md

 <details>
 <summary>Manifest</summary>
 <br>
 The goal of this project is to refactor our existing application from WAFS to a Progressive Web App.
-To make it possible for users to install the application to their mobile device a `manifest.json` file is created.
+To make it possible for users to install the application to their mobile device a `manifest` file is created.
 This file passes information to the browsers about your PWA and how it should behave when installed to a mobile device.
 </details>

 <details>